The following post is from Lauren Rothlisberger of Get Me Geeky:

 With the streaming option, you purchase the box, but in order to access media, you typically have to have a subscription to a service (Netflix, HBOGO) or have bought the media at some point.

 The Catch: Be sure to research whether a particular channel needs a subscription before you dive in.
 Some channels may only offer limited access.
 You may see a channel such as ESPN listed, however, you can not actually access this unless you have another existing cable/satellite subscription.

 Let’s look at the options, they all vary slightly in price and options.

 Roku has been around for a while as well.
-They offer a HUGE variety in channels, at this time they are advertising access to over a 1000 channels.
+They offer a HUGE variety of channels, at this time they are advertising access to over 1000 channels.
 They offer three different models, 2 of which are cheaper than AppleTV.

 Biggest Con: You can play iTunes media, but it requires a third-party app.
 This extra hassle is probably not worth it if your media is mainly on iTunes.

-Amazon recently entered this space with their own streaming media device.
-It is a also a box and gives the standard option of channels.
+Amazon recently entered this space with its own streaming media device.
+It is also a box and gives the standard option of channels.
 They send you the box preregistered with your Amazon account making it very simple to set up.

 Biggest Con: This is a pretty big con if you are a big Apple person.
 You will not have access to any of your iTunes media.

 I am going to throw Chromecast in here, but it is really not on par with the other players in the field.
 It is basically a small receiver you can plug into your TV then you can stream from your computer/device to the TV.
 There are certainly cool uses for this (hotels TVs), but probably is not a good option in replacing your cable plan.